Explore Scientific Research Careers

 - Two letters of recommendation, at least one of which must be from a college professor

-The application deadline is Friday, January 31st, 2025.
+The application deadline is Friday, January 31st, 2026.
 All materials must be received by the deadline.
 Late applications will not be considered.
-Please note we are aware of the issues with the NSF ETAP system and the deadline has been extended to Wednesday, February 5th.
-Thank you for your patience.

 For questions about the program or the application process or for inquiries about research during the academic year, please email or call (605) 312-6590.